versionone/api-examples/rest/apis-walkthrough.md

 You'll step through seven brief exercises to complete this walkthrough.
 Each one builds upon knowledge gained in the previous one.

 * Exercise 0: Getting Started
-* Exercise 0.5 Access a VersionOne Instance
+* Exercise 1 Access a VersionOne Instance
-* Exercise 1: Understand the REST Data API fundamentals
+* Exercise 2: Understand the REST Data API fundamentals
-* Exercise 2: Find a Scope (Project) OID Token in the UI
+* Exercise 3: Find a Scope (Project) OID Token in the UI
-* Exercise 3: Query a Scope for specific attributes
+* Exercise 4: Query a Scope for specific attributes
-* Exercise 4: Create your own Story (Backlog Item) within a Scope
+* Exercise 5: Create your own Story (Backlog Item) within a Scope
-* Exercise 5: Query your Story
+* Exercise 6: Query your Story
-* Exercise 6: Update your Story
+* Exercise 7: Update your Story
-* Exercise 7: Close your Story!
+* Exercise 8: Close your Story!

 ## Exercise 0: Getting Started

 This exercise is a warm-up exercise that will guide you throught the process of selecting a web client and use it to go to Google.com.

-STEP 1: Setup
+*STEP 1: Setup*

 In order to do these exercises we need to select two things: